Dani3lSun/apex-plugin-dropzone/README.md

 - **max.
 Filesize in MB** - max. file size that is allowed per file.
 If a file is bigger, it will be removed
 - **Clickable** - If true, the dropzone element itself will be clickable, if false nothing will be clickable
 - **Remove files after upload** - If true, clears all files from Dropzone area if uploading them is finished
+- **max Files** - Maximum number of allowed files that can be uploaded at once
 - **Accepted file types** - limit uploading of declared file types (file endings, mime_types, wildcards)
+- **File too big message** - Message that is shown when a file is too big
+- **Max files exceeded message** - If max Files is set, this will be the error message when it's exceeded
 - **Page Items to submit** - Page Items that should be set into session state.
 - **PLSQL Code** - PLSQL code which saves the files to database tables or collections
 - **Logging** - Whether to log events in the console